 Barbershop franchises can generate attractive margins due to several factors.
 One of the primary reasons is the low overhead costs compared to other types of businesses.

-For example, a neighborhood barbershop franchise typically has lower rent, utility, and maintenance expenses due to its smaller size and simpler business model.
+For example, a neighborhood barbershop typically has lower rent, utility, and maintenance expenses due to its smaller size and simpler business model.

 In addition to the lower overhead costs, barbershops can also offer high-value services at premium prices.